It Is Expensive to Be Poor

-Johnson seemed to have established the principle that it is the responsibility of government to intervene on behalf of the disadvantaged and deprived.
+Johnson seemed to have established the principle that it is the responsibility of the government to intervene on behalf of the disadvantaged and the deprived.
 But there was never enough money for the fight against poverty, and Johnson found himself increasingly distracted by another and deadlier war—the one in Vietnam.
 Although underfunded, the War on Poverty still managed to provoke an intense backlash from conservative intellectuals and politicians.

-In their view, government programs could do nothing to help the poor because poverty arises from the twisted psychology of the poor themselves.
-By the Reagan era, it had become a cornerstone of conservative ideology that poverty is caused not by low wages or a lack of jobs and education, but by the bad attitudes and faulty lifestyles of the poor.
+In their view, government programs could do nothing to help the poor, because poverty arises from the twisted psychology of the poor themselves.
+By the Ronald Reagan era, it had become a cornerstone of conservative ideology that poverty is caused not by low wages or a lack of jobs and education, but by the bad attitudes and faulty lifestyles of the poor.

 Picking up on this theory, pundits and politicians have bemoaned the character failings and bad habits of the poor for at least the past 50 years.
 In their view, the poor are shiftless, irresponsible, and prone to addiction.
 They have too many children and fail to get married.
 So if they suffer from grievous material deprivation, if they run out of money between paychecks, if they do not always have food on their tables—then they have no one to blame but themselves.

 In the 1990s, with a bipartisan attack on welfare, this kind of prejudice against the poor took a drastically misogynistic turn.
 Poor single mothers were identified as a key link in what was called “the cycle of poverty.”
-By staying at home and collecting welfare, they set a toxic example for their children, who—important policymakers came to believe—would be better off being cared for by paid child care workers or even, as Newt Gingrich proposed, in orphanages.
+By staying at home and collecting welfare, they set a toxic example for their children, who—important policy makers came to believe—would be better off being cared for by paid child-care workers or even, as Newt Gingrich proposed, in orphanages.

 Welfare “reform” was the answer, and it was intended not only to end financial support for imperiled families, but also to cure the self-induced “culture of poverty” that was supposedly at the root of their misery.
-The original welfare reform bill—a bill, it should be recalled, which was signed by President Bill Clinton—included an allocation of $100 million for “chastity training” for low-income women.
+The original welfare reform bill—a bill, it should be recalled, that was signed by President Bill Clinton—included an allocation of $100 million for “chastity training” for low-income women.